acesanderson/Siphon/projects/sourdough/notes.md

+notes: sourdoughs should be generated / maintained for tags (think #profcerts, #boss, #google, etc.)

 # Sourdough Design Document
 **Auto-Updating Company Strategic Knowledge Base**
 **Version 0.1** | *June 18, 2025*

 ## 1. Purpose

 **Sourdough** is a self-maintaining, auto-curated knowledge base that continuously ingests, summarizes, and prunes company strategy content (e.g., all-hands transcripts, OKRs, product roadmaps) into a concise, up-to-date “strategy snapshot.”
 It is designed to stay within LLM context limits and to serve as a reliable, always-fresh source of strategic context for Siphon.